-This is a guest post from Justin White.
+This is a guest post.
 All views contained herein are those of the author and do not necessarily represent the views of Western Washington Medical Group.

 Coffee is now one of the most popular beverages in the U.S., and 80-90 percent of adults drink at least one cup a day.
 For some, it is merely a part of social interaction, while others drink it for the taste, and still others drink it to get an energy boost.
 Either way, there are many effects that coffee can have on personal health, though many of these are unknown to coffee drinkers.
 Below, we’ve portrayed some of the health implications of this very popular beverage.

 Caffeine creates feelings of pleasantness, relaxation, and positivity because it allows dopamine (a naturally occurring neurochemical) to flow more freely in the brain.
 It can relieve headaches and also make coffee drinkers feel more alert, clear headed, and energetic within half an hour of consuming it.

 But, withdrawal from caffeine can cause symptoms including headaches, fatigue, irritability and moodiness.
 Consuming a cup of coffee a day is enough to cause symptoms when you withdraw and withdrawal can last up to ten days.

 Effects on the Body

 A 2005 study suggested that coffee is the number one source of antioxidants in America and can help protect cells from aging or damage.
 Antioxidants from coffee and tea specifically may help reduce the oxidation of fats, which in turn promotes heart and body health.

 While the medical community disagrees, studies have suggested that coffee consumption can significantly decrease the risk of type 2 diabetes, lower the risk of heart disease or dysfunction, and help prevent certain types of cancer.
 The medical community does not consider these studies conclusive proof; instead, they merely provide direction for future researchers to pursue.